NBA Rumors: Bulls Should Trade Zach Lavine Or Lauri Markkanen For ‘Athletic, Talented Wing Player’ This Summer

-Since the 2017 NBA offseason, the Chicago Bulls have been patiently rebuilding their team, hoping that they could form a roster that could legitimately contend for the NBA championship title.
+Since the 2017 NBA offseason, the Chicago Bulls have been patiently rebuilding their team, hoping to form a roster that could legitimately contend for the NBA championship title.
 However, though some of their players have already shown improvements with their game, there is no clear sign that the Bulls would become a title contender in the near future.
 In his recent article, Joe Cowley of the Chicago Sun-Times discussed what is wrong with the Bulls and shared some suggestions on how Chicago could find the right path to title contention.

 According to Cowley, one of the philosophies that hurt the Bulls is thinking that the best way to build a title-contending team is with an elite backcourt.
 Cowley believes that Bulls General Manager Gar Forman and Vice President of Basketball Operations John Paxson should seriously consider using either Zach LaVine or Lauri Markkanen as a trade chip to acquire an “athletic, talented wing player” to build around this summer.